web3cryptoguy/EVM_Sniper/README.md

 # 🚀 Sniper Script

-**Sniper** is an automated trading script based on the Ethereum EVM that allows users to set parameters and automatically trade specified tokens quickly on DEX.
+**Sniper** is an automated trading script based on the Ethereum EVM, allowing users to set parameters to automatically match with DEX and quickly trade specified tokens.

 ---